-In a job, you do whatever the boss says and try as much as possible to be in his good books but in a career, you go above and beyond your job description.
-Your primary focus is not on doing the barest minimum to earn a paycheck, you take initiatives and perform the job as though the company belongs to you.
+In a job, you do whatever the boss says and try as much as possible to be in his good books, but in a career; you go above and beyond your job description.
+Your primary focus is not on doing the barest least to earn a paycheck, you take initiatives and do the job as though the company belongs to you.

 “I’d describe it as an occupation that you embark on throughout your working years,” Lexy underscores.
-“You are expected to develop and progress through this journey!”
+“They expect you to develop and progress through this journey!”

-This involves a clear understanding of what you truly want and setting specific goals on how to actualize it.
+This involves an understanding of what you want and setting specific goals on how to actualize it.

 b.)
-Do what you are good at and what naturally comes easy
+Do what you are talented at and what comes easy.

 c.)
 Try to stick to broad subjects/tasks in the beginning.
-Learn a range of new things and transferable skills.”
+Learn a range of fresh things and transferable skills.”

-Marricke observes: I think one of the core things to do is to know yourself — how your brain works, your personality, your natural interests.
-The moment you know how you are wired, the next thing is to figure out what industry and roles require your strength most.
-Your strengths must find you your career, not vice versa.
+Marricke observes: One of the core things to do is to know yourself — how your brain works, your personality, your natural interests.
+The moment you know your makeup, the next thing is to figure out what industry and roles need your strength most.
+Your strengths must find your career, not the other way round.

-When you’ve figured out where to start your career journey from, then you need to set clear goals for your progression:
+When you’ve figured out where to start your career journey from, then you need to set logical goals for your progression:

 - Where do you want to be in the next year, five years or ten years and how do you get there?

-- What needs to be done daily, weekly, or monthly to move you further, faster?
+- What do you need to do daily or weekly to move further, faster?

-Note, things might not always play out the way you planned, continually review your strategy and adapt to changes.
+Note, things might not always play out the way you planned, review your strategy, and adapt to changes.

-Finally, leverage community events, attend workshops, find a mentor and build relationships.
+Last, leverage community events, attend workshops, find a mentor, and build relationships.
 These will help you find direction.